-- include:

-- Transportation connections to I-15.

-- Transportation connections across the railroad.

-- Preservation of corridor for the West Weber Connector.

-- prohibitive to rural areas.

-- currently experienced.

-- Housing in proximity to the Inland Port industrial areas.

-- Affordable housing within a master planned setting.

-- applicable standards.
+- o Public Benefit.
+Westbridge Meadows is ideally situated to provide significant benefits to the surrounding area and Weber County as a whole.
+These benefits include: - Transportation connections to I-15. - Transportation connections across the railroad and Weber River. - Preservation of corridor for the West Weber Connector and Industrial Byway. - Extension or establishment of utility services which is generally cost prohibitive to rural areas. - Commercial opportunities which will not require the amount of travel currently experienced. - Housing in proximity to the Inland Port industrial areas. - Affordable housing within a master planned setting. - o Establishment of Standards.
+To ensure quality throughout the duration of this development time required for this plan, cohesive architectural, development standards and Covenants, Conditions and Restrictions (CC&Rs) will be submitted with each final plat submittal which memorializes and provides additional information for the applicable standards.